Skip to Content

 Camping in 2021 involves a smartphone.
 No matter what people say about unplugging and getting away from technology, not having a smartphone is a bad idea for first-time campers as it’s essential for helping you stay safe.

-Having a power bank or two ensures that you can keep your phone charged to access its GPS for maps or even contact other people should you be lost or in trouble.
+A power bank or two ensures you can keep your phone charged to access its GPS for maps or even contact others should you be lost or in trouble.

-Make sure you charge up your power banks before you take them out on a camping trip.
+Ensure you charge up your power banks before taking them out on a camping trip.

 6. Cleaning Equipment and Supplies

-Cleaning supplies are important but often forgotten.
-Whether cleaning off some mud from your boots or having toilet paper, it’s a good idea to carry a few basics to help you stay clean.
+Cleaning supplies are essential but often forgotten.
+Whether cleaning off some mud from your boots or having toilet paper, it's a good idea to carry a few basics to help you stay clean.

-If you have plenty of space in your backpack or plan to travel in a car, then you can take extra luxuries such as shower gel (especially if you plan to take a portable shower with you) and a spray bottle for cleaning your equipment.
+If you have plenty of space in your backpack or plan to travel in a car, you can take extra luxuries such as shower gel (especially if you plan to take a portable shower) and a spray bottle for cleaning your equipment.

-However, if you’re packing light, something simple like a pack of wet wipes should be enough.
+However, if you're packing light, a pack of wet wipes should be enough.

-It can also be important to take some antibacterial supplies, especially if you plan to travel and camp during a pandemic.
+Taking some antibacterial supplies can also be important, especially if you plan to travel and camp during a pandemic.

-Hand wipes are good to have, and sanitizing gel can give you peace of mind when you need to head into a store.
+Hand wipes are good, and sanitizing gel can give you peace of mind when heading into a store.

 7. Camping Chair